altaga/NFT-Arcade-ETH/README.md

 We do all the NFT storage on IPFS through the services of NFT.storage, thanks to this we can adhere to the NFT standards.

+You can check on the metadata of each NFT Live, that it is indeed uploaded there.

 Here is a sample of the metadata of one of our NFTs.

 <img src="https://i.ibb.co/L8N92vR/Screenshot-2021-10-17-235619.png">